Having more fun than a human being should be allowed to have.

-What was the name of that syndrome that the woman called about trying to explain why people uh send flowers and cards to Barbaro, the horse.
+What was the name of that syndrome that the woman called about trying to explain why people send flowers and cards to Barbaro, the horse?

 Parasocial something disorder.

-Woman called to say that's the explanation for so many people reaching out, like to Princess Diana when she had died and a horse, and even before the horse had died.
+Woman called to say that's the explanation for so many people reaching out, like to Princess Diana when she had died and the horse.

 By the way, we learned last hour the horse's last meal was grass.